ninest/nu-courses/README.md

 This will create a file for each subject in the `courses` folder in the output path.
 For example, there will be `courses/CS.json` containing a list of courses.

+Note that in fetching the courses, the data of the courses already fetched will be merged in with the "new" data from Banner's API.
+If the descriptions or requisites have already been fetched and `deno task fetch:courses` is run, `deno task fetch:descriptions` does not have to be run again.

 ### 4. Description

 To fetch all descriptions for courses, run